hyphacoop/ics-testnets/game-of-chains-2022/strange/README.md

 ### Binary

 The binary published in this repo is the `stranged` binary built using the `strangelove-ventures/strange` repo tag [v0.1.0](https://github.com/strangelove-ventures/strange/releases/tag/v0.1.0).
 You can generate the binary following the [Get Started section](https://github.com/strangelove-ventures/strange/tree/v0.1.0#get-started).
+Docker images are available [here](https://github.com/strangelove-ventures/heighliner/pkgs/container/heighliner%2Fstrange).

 ### Verify Binary Checksum.
 Binary checksums can differ based on many things to include go, libc, and make versions.
 To get a consistent checksum you can use something like docker to verify.